Pancreatic Enzyme Replacement Therapy (PERT)

 What are the vitamin deficiencies associated with steatorrhea?

-People experiencing steatorrhea (fatty stools) may become deficient in fat soluble vitamins (vitamins A, D, E and K).
-There are special multivitamins that contain water soluble versions of these vitamins.
+People experiencing steatorrhea (fatty stools) may become deficient in fat-soluble vitamins (vitamins A, D, E, and K).
+There are special multivitamins that contain water-soluble versions of these vitamins.
 If you are concerned about potential vitamin deficiencies discuss your concern with your medical team and ask for guidance on selecting a multivitamin.
 Some of the pancreatic enzyme brands offer these multivitamins for free through their patient assistance programs.
 For information go to the brand’s website.

 Are there religious restrictions to PERT?

 Pancreatic enzymes are extracted from the pig pancreases.
 Since some religions do not allow pork products, patients needing these medications may feel they cannot take them.
-However, most religions allow dispensation from this restriction when a medicine or food is needed for health purpose.
+However, most religions allow dispensation from this restriction when a medicine or food is needed for health purposes.
 Talk to your religious leader about receiving dispensation.

 What about over the counter enzymes?

-Digestive enzymes available in health food stores generally do not contain any lipase, protease or amylase, and if they do, they have very low amounts.
+Digestive enzymes available in health food stores generally do not contain any lipase, protease, or amylase, and if they do, they have very low amounts.
 They generally contain plant enzymes.
 As with other OTC supplements, they are not required to meet standards for safety and standardization on dosing.

-Who do I go to for help with questions about diet, managing symptoms and general issues regarding pancreatic enzymes?
+Who do I go to for help with questions about diet, managing symptoms, and general issues regarding pancreatic enzymes?

-In addition to your doctors and nurses, the Registered Dietitian Nutritionist at your cancer center can help you with your pancreatic enzyme medications concerns.
+In addition to your doctors and nurses, the Registered Dietitian Nutritionist at your cancer center can help you with your pancreatic enzyme medication concerns.
 They can also help you with other nutrition and diet related problems.
 Contact your medical team for a referral to their dietitian.

 Resources for More Information

-Helpful information on symptom management, dosing guidelines and financial assistance programs are available on the websites for the pancreatic enzyme brands.
+Helpful information on symptom management, dosing guidelines, and financial assistance programs are available on the websites for the pancreatic enzyme brands.